Zirconium(IV) silicate

 Zirconium silicate, also zirconium orthosilicate, ZrSiO_{4}, is a chemical compound, a silicate of zirconium.
 It occurs in nature as zircon, a silicate mineral.
 Powdered zirconium silicate is also known as zircon flour.

 Zirconium silicate is usually colorless, but impurities induce various colorations.
 It is insoluble in water, acids, alkali and aqua regia.
-Hardness is 7.5 on the Mohs scale.
+Its hardness is 7.5 on the Mohs scale.

 Structure and bonding

-Zircon consists of 8-coordinated Zr^{4+} centers linked to tetrahedral orthosilicate SiO_{4}^{4-} sites.
-The oxygen atoms are all triply bridging, each with the environment OZr_{2}Si.
+Zircon consists of 8-coordinated Zr(4+) centers linked to tetrahedral orthosilicate SiO4(4-) sites.
+The oxygen atoms are all triply bridging, each with the environment OZr2Si.
 Given its highly crosslinked structure, the material is hard, and hence prized as gemstone and abrasive.

 Zr(IV) is a d^{0} ion.
 Consequently the material is colorless and diamagnetic.

 Production

 Zirconium silicate occurs in nature as mineral zircon.
 Concentrated sources of zircon are rare.
 It is mined from sand deposits and separated by gravity.
 Some sands contain a few percent of zircon.

 It can also be synthesized by fusion of SiO_{2} and ZrO_{2} in an arc furnace, or by reacting a zirconium salt with sodium silicate in an aqueous solution.